 - When activating the motor with the foot pedal, always press the foot pedal completely.
 Don’t try to throttle the airflow by pressing it partly as this will cause air leakage.

-- Moisten the underside of the cover (the grating) of the cutting block before closing it to prevent the graft from sticking to the cover at opening.
-However, if the graft sticks to the cover anyway, use the “cam” to press it back to the cork plate before opening the cover.
+- Moisten the underside of the cover (the grating) of the cutting block before closing it to prevent the graft from sticking to the cover when opening.
+However, if the graft sticks to the cover use the “cam” to press it back to the cork plate before opening the cover.

 - Always place the cutting block in the machine at the side of the hand wheel and then move it towards the other side, not the other way round.
-If you do, the graft will move on the cork plate and the separation of the islands when unfolding the gauze will be disturbed.

 - During transport the cutting block should be under the bridge to prevent it from falling from the machine when turned upside down.